BigMurph619/Heartgold-Monomon/README.md

 3. Pivoting:
     - You may catch up to 3 total unique mons from any area (they can be all from one area, all different, or a combination), pick which one you want to run between those 3 and lab mon.
 You may keep items held by Pokemon.
     - You must pivot before entering Bellsprout Tower.
-You may NOT pivot again after entering Bellsprout Tower/1st Gym.
+You may NOT pivot again after entering Bellsprout Tower.
     - You may receive EXP from 1 wild mon prior to Bellsprout Tower but you MUST run the mon that received EXP and avoid receiving additional EXP from wilds at all costs.
 You may NOT catch any other Pokemon for their items or info after receving EXP from a wild.
     - You may use any Mon at the front of your party until you lock in your pivot.
     - You may catch 1 free favorite each.
 You may catch a second of the same favorite but it will count towards your 3 pivots.